 Despite my family keeping their distance, I found solace and affection in my friendships.

-When I was in the hospital, my son insisted that I give him power of attorney.
-After much thought, I gave in.
-I never thought he would use it against me.
+I returned home to discover that my days of independence were numbered.
+While in the hospital, my son insisted that I grant him power of attorney.
+After much consideration, I reluctantly agreed, never imagining he would use it against me.

-For hours, I would stare out the window with tears in my eyes hoping for the angel of death to appear.
+For hours, I would stare out the window with tears in my eyes, hoping for the angel of death to come.
+You truly don't understand loneliness until you find yourself in that situation.

-My son took my home and friends from me, and left me in a place where loneliness and sadness roamed the corridors.
+My son took my home and friends from me and left me in a place where loneliness and sadness roamed the corridors.

 My son had selected a nursing home that was extremely far from where I previously lived.